IBM/banking-risk-mitigation-nlu-studio/README.md

   If you wish to change the name of your NLU service instance, be sure to update the service name in `manifest.yml`.

-## 3. Run the Application on IBM Cloud
+## 3. Setup the Application on IBM Cloud

 You can push the app to IBM Cloud using [IBM Cloud CLI](https://console.bluemix.net/docs/cli).
 This will use the services and application name in the `manifest.yml` file.
 From the root directory of the cloned git repository, login into IBM Cloud using CLI:
 ```